DeFiCh/defichain.com/content/white-paper.en.md

     #closer_look in /
 ---

-**Abstract**: The DeFi Foundation, registered in Singapore, is developing the DeFi Blockchain, a blockchain specifically dedicated to decentralized financial applications.
+**Abstract**: The DeFi Foundation is developing the DeFi Blockchain, a blockchain specifically dedicated to decentralized financial applications.
 By focusing on the functionality of the blockchain and dedicating it specifically to decentralized finance, the DeFi Blockchain provides unparalleled high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of financial services on the blockchain.

 **This Document is not a Prospectus**